unjs/ofetch/README.md

 ## ✔️ Parsing Response

-`$fetch` Smartly parses JSON and native values using [destr](https://github.com/unjs/destr) and fallback to text if it fails to parse.
+`$fetch` will smartly parse JSON and native values using [destr](https://github.com/unjs/destr) (and fall back to text if it fails to parse).

 ```js
 const { users } = await $fetch('/api/users')
 ```

+For binary content types, `$fetch` will instead return a `Blob` object.

-You can optionally provde a different parser than destr.
+You can optionally provde a different parser than destr, or specify `blob` or `json` to force parsing the body with the respective `FetchResponse` method.

 ```js
 // Use JSON.parse